Imago

 Watch What’s Trending Now!

-At the Pelican Golf Club, one of Clark’s shots veered off course and struck a bystander.
-Ever the good sport, Clark immediately apologized and made up for the accident with an autographed ball and a smile.
-And just moments later, inspired by Clark, Cunningham decided to give it a go, and accidentally ended up hitting a fan with her tee shot as well, sending the crowd into laughter as she sprinted to apologize, and ended up signing their jersey and giving them the golf ball as well.
+At the Pelican Golf Club, inspired by Clark’s last year’s shot, Cunningham decided to give golf a go, and accidentally ended up hitting a fan with her tee shot, sending the crowd into laughter as she sprinted to apologize, and ended up signing their jersey and giving them the golf ball as well.

 At first, Cunningham erupted in celebration, thinking she’d nailed the shot, and didn’t even notice she hit someone, until Clark shouted, “Man down!
 Man down!”
 Then, unable to resist sharing the hilarious clip on her Instagram Story, Caitlin Clark posted Cunningham’s shot, captioned with “This is one of the greatest things I’ve seen 🤣🤣🤣😭😭😭.”